NCI-ITEB/tumor_epidemiology_approaches/sessions/session_3/practical.md

 IGV is an extremely useful resource for visualizing the alignment in areas of any genome and is very commonly used for manually verifying the results of bioinformatics algorithms.

 Since we will use IGV locally on your computer (i.e. not on Biowulf), you’ll need the alignment files on your computer.
-Rather than download from Biowulf, please download the bam files we’ve prepared here, which have been isolated to only the region around GSTM1 and GSTM2 using ‘samtools view’.
+Rather than download from Biowulf, please <a href="https://github.com/NCI-ITEB/tumor_epidemiology_approaches_materials/raw/main/practical_materials/practical_3/IGV_GSTM_alignments.tar.gz" target="_blank">download the bam files we’ve prepared here</a>, which have been isolated to only the region around GSTM1 and GSTM2 using ‘samtools view’.
 Once that’s done, open IGV on your local computer and follow these steps:

 - Ensure that the genome selector in the top left is set to ‘Human (GRCh37/hg19)’.
 If not, click that selector, click on ‘More...’, and then select ‘Human (hg19)’ and hit ‘OK’.
 - Click File in the top left and click “Load from File”.